irenafeng/al-folio/_projects/bu-ramirez.md

 ---
 layout: page
 title: lung development
-description: Boston University, Dr. Maria Ramirez
+description: Summer Intern, Boston University
 importance: 5
 category: research
 ---

+**PI:** Dr. Maria Ramirez
+**Duration:** June 2014 - August 2014

 This research internship matched high school students with mentors in different labs, and I was placed in the Ramirez Lab at Boston University.
 My primary role in this lab was to confirm whether a certain gene was knocked out in a mutant mouse model.
 In order to achieve this, I determined the genotypes of the mice through PCR and gel electrophoresis.
 After determining the genotypes of the parent mice, I used fluorescent immunohistochemistry to analyze the lungs of mice embryos at different stages of development, and confirm gene knockout.

-**Duration:** June 2014 - August 2014

 ### Presentations